Reviews You Can Rely On

 Support

-Due to the combination of the thick and stiff sole, we find these acceptable for prolonged standing.
+Due to the combination of the thick and stiff sole, we find these ideal for prolonged standing.
 If you find yourself standing a lot, but not walking much, these could be a good option.
-However, for walking, we found the support too stiff.
+However, for long walks, we found the support too stiff.
 With time, this did soften, but it took more walks than we would've liked.

 Traction